brianjbeach/blog.brianbeach.com/content/posts/2019-12-30-multi-cloud-blog/index.md

 I spent some time over Thanksgiving moving my blog from Blogger to Hugo.
 I have been hosting my site in an Amazon S3 bucket with an automated build in AWS CodeBuild.
-That is been running well for the past month and I have worked out most of the kinks.
+That has been running well for the past month and I have worked out most of the kinks.
 So, I decided to make my blog Multi-Cloud and host it on AWS, Azure, and GCP while load balancing traffic across the three platforms.
 The footer at the bottom of each page will tell you where the page is served